-Click here to view and purchase available work by Mark Price.
+Click here to veiw and shop available works by Mark Price.

 Price graduated from Virginia Commonwealth University with BFA in Painting and Printmaking.
 After graduation, he concentrated on doing woodworking and architectural drawing to make a living and painted and drew only sporadically.
 In 1997 Price began painting and drawing seriously again and built a body of work that began to express what he would like to bring forward.
 He painted in oils and drew in sketchbooks, figures in dream-like spaces using an expressionistic-realist style.
 In 1999 he moved from Virginia to Maine where he lived, worked and painted for almost ten years, allowing the Maine land and cityscape to affect his artwork.
 He was especially drawn to its rocky coastline and has drawn many rocks and rock formations which lead to other things.